toltec-astro/macana_python_plotting/README.md

         beammap:
-            Get's the beammap Signal or Weight array for the specified detector and stores it in memory.
+            Get's the beammap Signal or Weight array for the specified detector and stores it in memory as 'matrix_rot' (rotated 90 degress from the array in the nc file to match the axes).
 Can plot if 'plotting' is True.
 If saveon is True the image is saved to the specified location.
 A filename can be specified by the save_name parameter.

         get_gauss_params:
             Get's the fit parameters for a given beammap and stores